SpaghettiHub/maas/src/maas-offline-docs/src/src/how-to-troubleshoot-common-issues-5333.md

 ### Steps to decouple DNS from MAAS and resolve configuration issues:

 1. **Identify the issue:**
-   - The issue was identified by errors in `maas.log` and `named.log` indicating problems with BIND9 due to duplicate subnets.
+   - The issue was identified by errors in the [MAAS log files](/t/how-to-use-maas-systemd-logs/8103/), indicating problems with BIND9 due to duplicate subnets.

 2. **Check for duplicate subnets:**
    - Run the following command to list all subnets and identify duplicates: